 How Staff Education Can Improve Quality and Enhance Patient Safety and Experience

 The quality, knowledge, and dedication of employees play a significant role in the success of any business or organization, including healthcare practices.
-An analysis of closed malpractice claims supports the contention that the overall healthcare team has a direct impact on patient safety, engagement, and satisfaction.
+Over the years, analyses of malpractice claims has shown that the overall healthcare team has a direct impact on patient safety, engagement, and satisfaction.
 When employees feel that they are valued for their contributions, they often are more likely to invest themselves in the healthcare practice’s success, which includes providing a safe and satisfying experience for patients.

 Thus, it stands to reason that healthcare practices that invest in staff education and team training are likely to have lower rates of employee turnover.
 Further having an experienced team in a clinical environment can reduce the risk of errors and suboptimal outcomes and enhance patient safety.